-In 2016, Space to Grow projects were completed at three additional schools, also located in low-income neighborhoods: Daniel J. Corkery Elementary School, located at 2510 S. Kildare Avenue; Frank W. Gunsaulus Elementary Scholastic Academy, located at 4420 S. Sacramento Avenue; and the James Wadsworth Elementary School, located at 6650 S. Ellis Avenue.
+In 2016, Space to Grow projects were completed at three additional schools, also located in low-income neighborhoods: Daniel J. Corkery Elementary School, located at 2510 S. Kildare Avenue; Frank W. Gunsaulus Elementary Scholastic Academy, located at 4420 S. Sacramento Avenue, and the James

+Wadsworth Elementary School, located at 6650 S. Ellis Avenue.
 The District contributed a total of \$1,371,508.67 towards the work at these three schools, which provided an estimated combined DRC of 388,648 gallons per rain event.

-In 2017, projects were designed for the following schools: John W. Cook Elementary School, located at 8150 S. Bishop Street; Nathan S. Davis Elementary School, located at 3014 W. 39th Place; Fernwood Elementary School, located at 10041 S. Union Avenue; Eugene Field Elementary School, located at 7019 N. Ashland Avenue; and Morton School of Excellence, located at 431 N. Troy Street.
+In 2017, projects were designed for the following schools: John W. Cook Elementary School, located at 8150 S. Bishop Street, Nathan S. Davis Elementary School, located at 3014 W. 39th Place, Fernwood Elementary School, located at 10041 S. Union Avenue, Eugene Field Elementary School, located at 7019 N. Ashland Avenue, and Morton School of Excellence, located at 431 N. Troy Street.
 Unfortunately, due to financial issues at both CPS and CDWM, the projects at these schools were not constructed in 2017.
 The financial issues have since been addressed, and the projects were constructed in 2018.
 Also constructed in 2018 was the previously designed project at the James B. Farnsworth Elementary School located at 5414 N. Linder Avenue.
-The District contributed \$2,621,194.64 towards the work at these six schools which provide a combined DRC of 1,287,651 gallons per rain event.
+The District contributed \$2,621,194.64 towards the work at these six schools, which provide an estimated combined DRC of 1,287,651 gallons per rain event.

 In 2019, four more schools were designed.
 These four schools were Arthur R. Ashe Elementary School, 8505 S. Ingleside Avenue; Ninos Heroes Elementary Academic Center, 8344 S. Commercial Avenue; Henry H. Nash Elementary School, 4837 W. Erie Street; and Daniel Webster Elementary School, 4055 W. Arthington Street.
 In addition, one school designed in 2015, the Oliver S. Wescott Elementary School, located at 409 W. 80th Street, was lacking enough financing from CPS to start construction at the time it was designed.

 The additional funding was allocated in 2019 and this project was constructed in 2019, along with the other four schools.
-The DRC for the five schools is estimated to be 881,416 gallons per rain event.
+The District has contributed \$2,528,202.54 towards the work at these five schools, which provide an estimated combined DRC of 881,416 gallons per rain event.